next-theme/theme-next-docs/source/docs/troubleshooting.md

 When you edit any YAML configs, always need to keep up indents.
 Currently, in all Hexo and NexT configuration files parameters uses **2 spaces indents** from parent option.

-For example, we want to change NexT scheme from standart `Muse` to `Gemini` and want to use `theme_config` feature with [Alternate Theme Config](/docs/getting-started/configuration.html#theme-config).
+For example, we want to change NexT scheme from `Muse` to `Gemini` with [Alternate Theme Config](/docs/getting-started/configuration.html#theme-config):

 {% tabs keep-up-indentation %}
 <!-- tab NexT Config → -->
-We open {% label primary@theme config file %} and under the «Scheme Settings» section copy next parameters:
+We open {% label primary@theme config file %} and under the «Scheme Settings» section copy the following parameters:

 ```yml next/_config.yml
 # ---------------------------------------------------------------